 I replan with gusto.
 I set up some local lunches and meetups for the second half of the week.
 To fill a couple of days near the start, and to save a few more pounds, I decide not to pay someone to tame the overgrown wilderness we call ‘the garden’, but to tackle it myself!
-For a confirmed horticulture-phobe, this turns out far better than I hoped.
+Well, when I say ‘myself’ …

-I call upon one person to give me a lift to the garden centre and before I know it a team of gardening experts emerge from the ranks of friends and family to lend a hand.
-There is, as I’d feared, lots of back breaking work, clipping and clearing.
+I do call upon one person to give me a lift to the garden centre and before I know it a team of gardening experts emerge from the ranks of friends and family to lend a hand.
+And I am thankful that they do; there is a lot of back breaking work.
 Indeed, by the time we finish, the stack of garden waste bags, appears to re-enact the final scenes of the ‘Feeding of the 5000‘

 ” …and the disciples picked up twelve basketfuls of broken pieces that were left over” (Matthew 14 v 13-21)

-Call it a divine domino effect, but as our honest efforts and toil catalyse the garden into some sort of shape, I roll seamlessly into the the more social events of my stay-local week.
+I have definitely earned a treat and, like a divine domino effect, as the garden is hauled into some sort of shape, I roll seamlessly into the the more social events of my stay-local week.
 On a sunny Thursday afternoon, I manage a Prosecco and strawberry picnic in the park.
 As I am dropped off, I allow myself the foolish optimism of thinking that the week is really going rather well.
 That same Thursday night, smiling and tipsy, I flick on the TV and the news report on the Greater Manchester Lockdown, freezes my grin and brings me crashing back to sobriety.

 ” … from midnight tonight, people from different households will not be allowed to meet each other…” (Matthew Hancock)